 The Early Childhood Credential program offered by ChildCare Education Institute (CCEI) provides 180 hours of online professional development for early care professionals.
-The online training program is comprised of 8 Instructional Units.
+This early childhood education and training program is online and comprised of 8 Instructional Units.
 These online courses for early childhood education units focus on the Principles of Child Growth and Development; Safe and Healthy Environments; Social and Emotional Development; Motor, Language, and Cognitive Development; Principles of Assessment; Program Management; Relationships with Families; and Professionalism.

 The CCEI Early Childhood Credential is designed to give a basic framework of early childhood educational theory and application of that theory through content based coursework, reading assignments, practical application exercises, essays and classroom observation.